markjbrown/cosmos-global-distribution-demos/README.md

 ## Provision Windows VM as Host

 These tests are designed to run from a Windows VM in West US 2.
 Due to the Multi-Master Failover Test, this will need to be a Windows 10 VM.
 The VM should be configured with a minimum 4 vCPU's and 16 GB of memory with RDP enabled.
-After the VM has been provisioned, RDP into it and install Visual Studio 2019, then copy the solution folder to the VM, or connect VS to your forked repo and clone it locally to the VM (with the updated app.config).
+After the VM has been provisioned, RDP into it and install Visual Studio 2019, then copy the solution folder to the VM, or connect VS to your forked repo and clone it locally to the
+VM (with the updated app.config).

 To run the demo, RDP into the VM, open the solution folder, launch the solution and press F5.

 [!Note]
 > You can run this demo from your local machine however the latency benchmarks will be dramatically slower and will not show actual, SLA-based Cosmos DB latency metrics.

+[!Note]
+> You can modify this project to run from different regions but you will first need to modify the ARM template that deploys the Cosmos accounts, then modify the AppSettings.json file to match the new regions.

 ## Configure the project to run the Multi-Master Failover Test

 This test requires additional configuration in Visual Studio because it modifies the firewall settings on the Windows VM.
 Follow the steps below to configure this test.

 ### Add Dependancies